All Collections

 Login to your Google Tag Manager account and select "New Tag" from your Tag Manager Workspace:

-Choose the "Google Analytics: GA4 Event" Tag from the list of tags:
+Choose the "Google Analytics: GA4 Event" Tag from the list of tags.
+It's found under the "Google Analytics" tag section:

 Click the Triggering section here: